Blow to Roche's cancer immunotherapy prospects as 2nd trial fails - NewsBreak

 Blow to Roche's cancer immunotherapy prospects as 2nd trial fails

-FRANKFURT, May 11 (Reuters) - Development of a new cancer treatment pioneered by Roche (ROG.S) was thrown into doubt on Wednesday when the immunotherapy drug failed to slow progression of lung cancer in a second trial, hitting the Swiss pharmaceutical maker's shares.
+FRANKFURT (Reuters) -Development of a new cancer treatment pioneered by Roche was thrown into doubt on Wednesday when the immunotherapy drug failed to slow progression of lung cancer in a second trial, hitting the Swiss pharmaceutical maker’s shares.

 In a study, a combination of the new drug tiragolumab and Roche’s established Tecentriq drug did not slow disease progression in newly diagnosed cases of advanced non-small-cell lung cancer when compared with patients on Tecentriq only, the company said.